cybersecurity-Pro/Elevate_labs_task_7/Report.md

 ![5.6](./Screenshots/5.6.png)

-In case if you do end up finding a suspicious extension you can remove it by clicking on **Remove** from extensions menu and then restart the Chrome Browser.
+If you find a suspicious extension, you can remove it by clicking **Remove** in the Extensions menu, and then restart the Chrome browser.

 ---